venkyroy22/Ecommerce-Follow-Along/README.md

 Create an endpoint that will receive the address from address form in frontend.
 Add the address to the address array inside user collection.
 Display the address in the Profile section.

+### Milestone 23: Place Order

+In this Milestone,

+Add an button inside cart called "Place order".
+Create an select address page where we will display all the address and ask to select delivery address.
+Write mongoose schema for storing orders details.
+Create an placeorder button inside cart page and navigate to select address page when clicked.
+Create and select address page that will display all the available address and have an option to select one address.
+Write an backend endpoint that will send all the addresses of the user.